hannahxsong/PantryPal/DESIGN.md

 I designed the UI to be clean and modern.
 I was inspired by Apple, Notion, and Airbnb's design - lots of whitespace, soft shadows, rounded corners, and a neutral color palette with purple as the accent color.

-The CSS uses CSS variables for consistent theming, which makes it easy to change colors throughout the site.
-Everything is responsive for mobile devices using media queries.
+The CSS uses CSS variables for consistent theming, which makes it easy to change colors throughout the site, and everything is responsive for mobile devices using media queries.

 ## Form Handling